aaalgo/xnn/README.md

 - caffe.blobs: text file containing the blob name to extract, usually "prob".
 If multiple blob names are given, one on each line, all the blobs will be extracted and concatenated.
 - caffe.mean[optional]: copy the xxx_mean.binaryproto file, or a text file containing 1-3 numbers providing the mean values of RGB channels.

+If the input blob has an image size of (1, 1), then a segmentation network is assumed, input images are not resized and output have the same size as input except for number of channels.

 Many pre-trained models can be found [here](https://github.com/BVLC/caffe/wiki/Model-Zoo).

 ## MxNet